How Belief Works

 But our belief of these two claims can seem to be the same belief because, again, the claims follow so obviously from each other that we can fail to notice the very basic logical step separating them and so think that they're the same claim.

-The difference between believing claim X and believing X is true implies a fatal logical flaw in the idea that the formation of belief X is due to us assessing that X is true.
-If the formation of belief X was dependent on us believing that X is true, then the formation of our belief that X is true would in turn be dependent on us believing that the claim X is true is true, and so on – which implies an infinite chain of belief formation.
-So belief formation would be impossible.
+It might be thought that this simply means that the formation of belief X is instead due to us assessing that X is true, given that X can be inferred from the belief that X is true.
+But if the formation of belief X was dependent on us assessing, and thus believing, that X is true, then the formation of our belief that X is true would in turn be dependent on us assessing, and thus believing, that the claim X is true is true, and so on – which implies that the formation of any belief would involve a cognitive process consisting of an infinite chain of belief formation, which is obviously impossible.

-And there’s actually a second fatal logical flaw in this theory of belief formation – one which reveals the true relationship between assessing that X is true and believing X.
+And there’s another flaw in the idea that the formation of belief X is us assessing that X is true, which also applies to the idea that the formation of belief X is due to us assessing that X is true – one which reveals the true relationship between assessing that X is true and believing X.

 Again, by definition, a claim is a true claim if, and only if, it matches reality.
 So the only way to assess whether a claim is a true claim is to assess whether it matches reality.
 And the only way to assess whether a claim matches reality is to compare it with reality.
 But, logically, when we compare a claim with reality we can only ever compare it with what we believe about the relevant aspect of reality at the moment of the comparison, even when the comparison uses the current content of our senses.